dbittman/seakernel/documentation/thread_management.md

 syscall was interrupted (see Signals, above).

 A syscall that returns -ERESTART will be restarted with the same arguments before leaving the kernel.
-However, signals will be given the upportunity to be handled at this point, and may end up killing the thread.
+However, signals will be given the opportunity to be handled at this point, and may end up killing the thread.

 Hardware interrupts need to execute FAST.
 They must never block or do any operation